robin-raymond/zax.io/concurrency.md

         // result is yielded
         then : ()(result : Integer)

-        // returns true of the coroutine is completed its execution () isCompleted mutator : (completed : Boolean)()
+        // returns true if the co-routine is completed its execution isCompleted mutator : (completed : Boolean)()

-        // re-activate this suspended co-routine (after `then` was processed)
+        // consumer side can install a helper routine which captures a producer
+        // and schedules a call the producer.callable() later
+        // (this routine should be called after receiving a `then` callback) activate : ()()

+        // consumer side can install a helper routine which captures a producer
+        // type, calls the `producer.cancel()` when invoked followed by
-        // but will not reactivate the coroutine is it was cancelled activate : ()()
+        // scheduling a call the `producer.callable()` later cancel : ()()

-        // indicate the coroutine will never activate the co-routine so the
-        // coroutine needs to clean itself
-        cancel : ()()
     }
 }